benkwokcy/clamperl/README.md

 ## About

-Logic Overview:
+### Overview:

-- If the snake is hungry, it will eat.
+- If the snake is hungry or smaller than its opponents, it will eat.
 Otherwise, it moves around defensively.
   - If the snake is really hungry, it will take more risks to get food.
-  - If the snake isn't that hungry, it might act defensively until it's easier to reach food.
+  - If the food is hard to reach and the snake isn't starving, it can postpone eating until a better time.
-- The snake likes to stay in a large open area.
+- The snake likes to stay in a large open area, especially areas
 - The snake prefers safer moves over riskier moves.

-Structures Overview:

-- Game information is stored in the Game object.
-- Each square on the Game board has a State.
-- Each state has a number (the risk number) that tells us how dangerous it is.
-- These risk scores incentivize the snake to take certain moves/paths.
+### Features:

+- Heuristics:
+  - Size of connected areas.
+Size is found using UnionFind and DFS/Flood Fill.
+  - Risk score assigned to each square.
+Score scheme are manually adjusted to incentivize certain moves.

 ## File Structure